 Raspberry Granola Parfait

 Granola can also be high in fibre, especially if you make your own.
 A nutty one works well for this raspberry granola parfait.
-You could try my recipe for gorgeous gluten-free granola or for something a little more indulgent, this chocolate granola is decidedly good.
+You could try my recipe for gorgeous gluten-free granola or my easy vegan honey almond granola.
+Or for something a little more indulgent, this chocolate granola is decidedly good.

 The third ingredient is Arla Fibre Raspberry Yoghurt.
 The yoghurt is delicious all by itself, but makes a perfect component in this raspberry granola parfait.
 The smooth and creamy yoghurt contrasts wonderfully with the crunchy granola and tart fruit.